 “If aliens visit us, the outcome would be much as when Columbus landed in America, which didn’t turn out well for the Native Americans,” said the astrophysicist in a new television series, according to British media reports.

 The programmes depict an imagined universe featuring alien life forms in huge spaceships on the hunt for resources after draining their own planet dry.

 “Such advanced aliens would perhaps become nomads, looking to conquer and colonise whatever planets they can reach,” warned Hawking.

 The doomsday scenario is suggested in the series “Into the Universe with Stephen Hawking” on the Discovery Channel, which began airing in the United States on Sunday.

 Again, why would they come to colonize?
 Why would they come to steal our resources?
-These are very human, and honestly unimaginitive, theories.
-Plausible, but unimaginitive.
+These are very human, and honestly unimaginative, theories.
+Plausible, but still unimaginative.
 And if you’re going to go with human-like theories, then why stop there?
 Maybe they would want to come here simply out of curiosity?
 Or maybe they will come here to open a new chain of superstore?